This article is part of the following categories:

 If you’re holding a formal election (as opposed to just recruiting your next officers informally), then you should prepare paper ballots for your election meeting.
 A show of hands is also acceptable, but it might prove embarrassing for the candidates.

-For the most part, majority rules.
-However, if your bylaws allow for co-officers (for example, copresidents), then you need to plan how the “co-” winners will be determined.
-How do you decide whether you are electing one president or two copresidents?
+If your bylaws allow for co-officers (for example, copresidents), then you need to plan how the “co-” winners will be determined.
+How do you decide whether you’re electing one president or two copresidents?
 Do the top two vote-getters automatically share the job?
 What if there are three nominees for the position?
 Would you allow three people to share one office as “tri-officers”?
 These details need to be worked out in advance.

 When do the new officers take over?